India's 'beedi' cigarette workers demand better conditions | DW | 05.05.2021

 Both Bibi and Arjina are working to advocate for better mental and physical health care for beedi workers.

-Women like Manjuri Debnath and Rimpa Bibi are part of the organized workforce, and have a basic awareness about their rights.
+Manjuri Debnath and Rimpa Bibi are part of the organized workforce and have a basic awareness of their rights.
 However, women in Lalgola, a village in the Lalbag subdivision, have a different experience.

 For women like Sakina (name changed), who belongs to the unorganized workforce, rolling beedis is part of her daily life.
 "It's like taking care of my children.
 I can't get rid of the responsibility," she told DW.